Brinkhaus Saloon Livery Barn (Chaska, Minnesota): Early history

-The Brinkhaus saloon, also called the Minneapolis House and Saloon was a bar and hotel located in Chaska, Minnesota which was owned and operated by Herman Brinkhaus (1831-1903), a local German American immigrant from Coesfeld, Germany.
+The Brinkhaus saloon, also called the Minneapolis House and Saloon was a bar and hotel located in Chaska, Minnesota which was owned and operated by Herman Brinkhaus (1831–1903), a local German American immigrant from Coesfeld, Germany.
 Brinkhaus was a notable pioneer to the city of Chaska as well as a veteran of the American Civil War, serving with Company B of the 1st Minnesota Heavy Artillery Regiment.
 Brinkhaus's Minneapolis House hotel was erected in 1872, an adjoining livery was later added in 1875 to accommodate horses.
-The frame for the building was originally made of wood, however, following a fire in the 1890's the wooden frame was replaced by the iconic local Chaska brick.
+The frame for the building was originally made of wood, however, following a fire in the 1890s the wooden frame was replaced by the iconic local Chaska brick.

-According to the National Register of Historic Places the livery was rented out to James Francis Dilley (1841-1919), a fellow Civil War veteran and representative to the state legislature in 1873 and 1876-77.
+According to the National Register of Historic Places the livery was rented out to James Francis Dilley (1841–1919), a fellow Civil War veteran and representative to the state legislature in 1873 and 1876–77.
 Dilley not only quartered horses and rented bitting rigs, but provided "bus" service to various locations in Chaska and held mail contracts between Chaska and numerous Carver County communities.

 Later Use

-For many years the livery was utilized as a blacksmith garage before it was sold to Frank Salden (1911-1993) in the 1970's who converted it into a bus garage which catered to the Chaska school system.
+For many years the livery was utilized as a blacksmith garage before it was sold to Frank Salden (1911–1993) in the 1970s who converted it into a bus garage which catered to the Chaska school system.
 The livery was later converted into a hardware store and automotive part retailer which was owned by the General Trading Company (GTC), a local hardware business headquartered in Saint Paul, Minnesota.
 The city of Chaska purchased the livery as part of an extension of the City Hall Plaza in 2003.